mattbierner/blog.mattbierner.com/_posts/2022-03-22-ar-shadowgraphery.md

 The result is magical.
 Capture a selfie and step away, and your shadow remains fixed in space.
 Stick out your hand and you can record small [shadowgraphic](https://en.wikipedia.org/wiki/Shadowgraphy_(performing_art)) performances on any surface around town.
 The app can even capture multiple looping shadow animations and re-project them into the same scene, letting you compose silly little shadow plays.

-{% include video.html file="scene.mp4" poster="scene-poster.jpg" attrs="loop controls" description="My shadowgraphery skills are a bit lacking..." %}
+{% include video.html file="scene.mp4" poster="scene-poster.jpg" attrs="controls" description="My shadowgraphery skills are a bit lacking..." %}

 If you can't tell, I'm excited.
 It's great when a project comes together so nicely.
 But as always, a nagging thought: There's a lot of flashy stuff happening in the AR/VR space right now and sometimes I wonder if there's even space for little projects like this.
 Why should anyone get all worked up about what is essentially using a very high-tech flashlight to casting shadowy dog shapes with your hands?
 It's like a baby's toy.